 33. I made up this formula for a friend, and it worked.
 I was skeptical at first, but with everyday application, her cyst went away. - Darling

-34. I purchased a bottle of the Ganglion Cyst oil from your website even though I have NEVER used EO.
+34. I purchased a bottle of the Assist blend from your website even though I have NEVER used EO.
 But when a doctor told me my only option was surgery, I thought I'd give it a chance.
 I used the EO blend for 3 days, morning and night, and the lump and pain was gone!!
 It's been a week since I have applied any EO and it is still gone and painfree. - Brandi

 Lemongrass and Dermal Use: Lemongrass is considered non-toxic, but it may cause skin irritation for some because it contains Citral, which is a strong sensitizer.
 Avoid use on broken skin.
 Robert Tisserand reported at a Clinical Safety Aromatherapy conference (2013) that there is a possibility that Citral (in Lemongrass) may affect tooth and bone development in the fetus.* Tisserand's recommend dilution for topical use is 4 drops per fluid ounce (0.7%).
 Use caution with infants and children.

 Lemongrass and Antibiotics: Contraindicated by all routes in significant amounts.
 Dr. Valnet writes that oils high in aldehydes, such as Lemongrass, can "inactivate antibiotics and so limit their use in ointment form."
 Tisserand does not mention this caution in the 2014 edition of his Essential Oil Safety book.